The Futures League

 Following the pandemic year, all eight Futures League ballparks returned to hosting fans in 2021 and welcomed more than 243,000 throughout a 68-game regular season.
 Losses due to Minor League Baseball contraction were the FCBL’s gain as the league expanded to two of the region’s long-tenured professional markets, taking in the Vermont Lake Monsters and Norwich (Conn.)
 Sea Unicorns.

-The Lake Monsters immediately led the league in attendance, welcoming more than 1,700 fans per game through the gates of Burlington's historic Centennial Field.
-They ultimately took home their first championship at any level since 1996, as well as Organization of the Year honors.
+The Lake Monsters immediately led the league in attendance, welcoming more than 1,700 fans per game through the gates of Burlington’s historic Centennial Field.
+They ultimately took home their first championship at any level since 1996, as well as Organization of the Year honors for the first of two consecutive years.

-More than 150 league players and alumni have been drafted by MLB teams.
-Former Pittsfield Sun and Oklahoma star Cade Cavalli became the league’s highest-ever draft pick when he was selected 22nd overall by the Washington Nationals in 2020.
+Former Pittsfield Sun and Oklahoma star Cade Cavalli became the league’s highest-ever draft pick when he was selected 22nd overall by the Washington Nationals in 2020, setting an initial bar that has been raised four times since.
 The following year, the Futures League’s two-time Top Pro Prospect Sal Frelick set a new high mark for the league as he was drafted 15th by the Milwaukee Brewers, following a three-year career at Boston College.

 The league’s list of eventual MLB players expanded with three debuts during the first month of the 2021 season.
 Former Martha’s Vineyard Sharks and Clemson University pitcher Paul Campbell appeared for the Miami Marlins, preceding a pair of New England collegiate products to reach the highest level later in April.
 Within less than two weeks, infielders Zack Short and Jason Vosler also played their first MLB games with the Detroit Tigers and San Francisco Giants, respectively.
 In the Futures, Short played for the Old Orchard Beach Raging Tide and Short for the Brockton Rox.